Friday, March 24, 6–8pm

 Moving the conversation on border security beyond simplistic, mass-oriented appeals, Coyotaje instead examines the real-life experiences of those living and moving near and around the border.
 Postcommodity’s work breaks down some of the arbitrary and falsely-created barriers among peoples of this region, and looks to establish new constructs that speak more readily to the social, geographic, and cultural histories of these borderlands.

-Postcommodity was formed in 2007 by Raven Chacon, Cristóbal Martínez, and Kade L. Twist, and has previously included other artists living in and around New Mexico and Arizona.
+Postcommodity was formed in 2007.
+The collective is comprised of Raven Chacon, Cristóbal Martínez, and Kade L. Twist, and has previously included other artists living in the Southwestern United States.
 Postcommodity has presented work across the United States and around the world, including Australia, Belgium, and Canada.
 In 2015, Postcommodity installed the much-acclaimed public work Repellent Fence at the US-Mexico border near Douglas, AZ and Agua Prieta, SON, marking the creation of one of the largest public art installations by two nations.
-Postcommodity will also be featured in the upcoming editions of the 2017 Whitney Biennial and documenta 14.
+Postcommodity is also featured in the 2017 Whitney Biennial and documenta 14.

 PAVE Communications & Consulting